lukealbao/tictac/README.md

 ## Why is it here?
 ~~I intend to put this up live for people to play.
 The first version should be up within a week or so.
-But you are seeing this because I'm trying to find a job and this is some code I wanted to share.~~ Want to play it? http://tictac.relevantish.com.
-It's still in development
+But you are seeing this because I'm trying to find a job and this is some code I wanted to share.~~

- So, to
+Want to play it? http://tictac.relevantish.com.
+It's still in development.

-help anyone who wants to look over this, a brief description of the
+So, to help anyone who wants to look over this, a brief description of the repo:
-repo:

 ## General structure
 This game runs on Node via Express.js.
 It accepts HTTP requests and